Azure integration with Microsoft Dynamics 365

 For each solution endpoint, you configure a contract that defines the handling of these remote execution context “messages” on the service bus and the security that should be used on that endpoint.
 Service bus messages are received at an endpoint using one of the supported contracts listed here.

 A queue contract provides a message queue in the cloud.
 With a queue contract, a listener doesn’t have to be actively listening for messages on the endpoint.
 For queues, there is a destructive read and a non-destructive read.
 A destructive read reads an available message from the queue and the message is removed.
 A non-destructive read doesn’t remove a message from the queue.

 A REST contract is similar to a two-way contract on a REST endpoint.

 Similar to a queue except that one or more listeners can subscribe to receive messages from the topic.

-To use these contracts, you must write your listener applications using the Microsoft Azure SDK v1.7 or later.
+To use these contracts, you must write your listener applications using the Microsoft AzureSDK v1.7 or later.

-If an error occurred after a post was attempted to the service bus, check the status of the related system job in the Microsoft Dynamics CRM web application for more information on the error.
-If the service bus is down or a listener/endpoint isn’t available, the current message being processed in Microsoft Dynamics CRM will not be posted to the bus.
+If an error occurred after a post was attempted to the service bus, check the status of the related system job in the Microsoft Dynamics 365 web application for more information on the error.
+If the service bus is down or a listener/endpoint isn’t available, the current message being processed in Microsoft Dynamics 365 will not be posted to the bus.
 The asynchronous service will continue to try to post the message in an exponential pattern where it will try to post frequently at first and then at longer and longer intervals.
-For an internal Microsoft Dynamics CRM error, message posts are not attempted.
+For an internal Microsoft Dynamics 365 error, message posts are not attempted.
 For an external service bus or network error, the related system job will be in a “Wait” state.

 © 2016 Microsoft.
 All rights reserved.
 Copyright